bbauska/W3Cx-5of5/README.md

 ![](./images/image431.png){width="6.5in" height="3.85625in"}

-Here we\'ve got a button that will play a very short sound... you see.
+Here we&apos;ve got a button that will play a very short sound... you see.
-Let\'s look at the way the play sound is implemented.
+Let&apos;s look at the way the play sound is implemented.

 ![](./images/image432.png){width="6.5in" height="3.85625in"}